resourceful-workshop/resourceful-2025/schedule.md

 **12:00 - 13:10** Lunch

-**13:10 - 13:40** Keynote III, Jussi Karlgren: What are the most sustainable and valuable resources that language technologists should develop for training language models?
+**13:10 - 13:40** <b> Keynote III, Jussi Karlgren: What are the most sustainable and valuable resources that language technologists should develop for training language models? </b>

 **13:40 - 14:40** Oral talks III